ryanwilsond/belte/docs/HowItWorks/Parser.md

 priority over the AND token.
 In reality AND has a higher priority so this expression evaluates to `true` instead.

 Checking for functions and variable declarations is just a matter of peeking ahead to see if the correct tokens are there and if not pass the tokens down the priority ladder.
-Inline functions VS block statements are just looking for a return statement in the block and checking for a semicolon at the end.

 After creating a parse tree, control passes onto the Binder which does most of the heavy lifting including type checking.